troe27/UU-NGS02/docs/index.md

 ```
 - in the folder ```/proj/g2020004/nobackup/ngsworkflow/``` is a subfolder called ```scripts``` containing some premade scripts for you to use. copy the whole folder into your project directory. you can do this the same way as for the vcf-file, except you will need to add the ```-r```(recursive) flag to your ```cp```-command, in order to also copy the folders contents.

+- in the scripts folders is a bash script called ```load_modules.sh``` that contains all the modules you will need for today. you will need to run this at the beginning of each session to make sure you have access to the tools we will use.

 - inspect the VCF file manually. you can use ```cat```, ```less```, ```head``` and ```grep``` for this.
   - If you're not sure what any of these do, you can read the [man page](https://en.wikipedia.org/wiki/Man_page) for these tools or google them.
   - You can also have a look at the [official specifications for vcf-fileformat 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).